olincollege/olin-marketplace-4-goods/README.md

 # Database Structure

-`info.db` is the SQLite database that has 3 tables total as follows:
+`database.db` is the default SQLite database file name that has 3 tables total as follows:

 ## Table 1 - `users`